Social Work Licensure Requirements in Maine

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

 If the candidate wants to practice clinical social work – performing psychosocial evaluations and diagnosing and treating mental disorders – they must apply for a LMSW-CC license.
 The candidate will need a consultant who is an LCSW (or, if in another state, a social worker with similar credentialing).
-Consultation requirements are slightly different depending on whether or not the social worker is employed by the Department of Human Services.

 Prospective LCSWs must work under supervision for two years and receive 96 hours of consultation.
 The requirement is doubled for those who completed programs that were not clinically focused: four years and 192 consultation hours.
 There should be four consultation hours per month, and only one of the four may be in a group setting.
 Master social workers may work part-time, but there are time limits.
 Those who had a clinical concentration should complete requirements within four years; those without may take up to six.
 The Board considers 3,200 hours to be two years.